beizhedenglong/rough-charts/README.md

 # Rough Charts
-**A responsive, composable react charting chart library with a hand-drawn style.**
+**A responsive, composable react charting library with a hand-drawn style.**
 [**`See Examples From StoryBooks.`**](https://beizhedenglong.github.io/rough-charts/?path=/docs/roughcharts--page)

 ## Overview